FuroFloof/MSC_WitheredFoxyJumpscare/README.md

-# 1:10000 Chance to get Jumpscared by Withered Foxy, thrughout your Operating System!
+# 1:10000 Chance every second to get Jumpscared by Withered Foxy, thrughout your Operating System!

 ## How to use